-Coherent Instructional:Summarize the Coherent Instructional System Structures include.
-Dianning for quality Coherent Instructional System Structures include: Planning for quality coherent instructional system trends and instruction, delivering quality instruction, monitoring student progress and patterns observed by the team while refining the instructional systems.
-In most classrooms, the learning completing this section of the report.
-What environment is supportive and well managed where individual student needs are the important trends and patterns that are met through a system of flexible grouping strategies to provide will support the identification of student, differentiated instruction.
-Through teacher self reflection and observation it teacher, and leader needs? was noted that teachers would like more work in the following areas: More time for collaboration, subject areas align with lesson plan and unit plans; performance tasks, along with continued Canvas training, focus on rubrics, checklists, exemplars for students to monitor their own progress and more data analysis of assessment results to adjust instruction.
+Coherent Instructional System Structures include: Planning for quality instruction, delivering quality instruction, monitoring student progress and refining the instructional systems.
+In most classrooms, the learning environment is supportive and well managed where individual student needs are met through a system of flexible grouping strategies to provide differentiated instruction.
+Through teacher self reflection and observation it was noted that teachers would like more work in the following areas: More time for collaboration, subject areas align with lesson plan and unit plans; performance tasks, along with continued Canvas training, focus on rubrics, checklists, exemplars for students to monitor their own progress and more data analysis of assessment results to adjust instruction.